 Crochet shells are really fun and easy to make.
 And there are so, so many different ways to crochet them!
 One of the classic ways to crochet a shell is to make five double crochet stitches in a single stitch.
 Although they are all the same height, the stitch at the center stands taller than those on the sides, creating the appearance of a rounded shell.
+That's how this crochet stitch gets its name.

 01 of 12